-If you live in Moscow, but never use electric trains, then a whole world passes by you, full of thrills.
-Indeed, it is only necessary to drive from the Kazan railway station to the Sovkhoz station, or at least from the Ostankino platform to the Left Bank, how life will become much more interesting, and you will immediately feel the romance of distant travel.
-Especially tempting seems to travel without tickets, which seems a very real option.
+If you live in Moscow, but never use electric trains, then an entire world full of thrills passes by you.
+If you just take the train from the Kazan railway station to the Sovkhoz (State Farm) station, or at least from the Ostankino platform to the Levoberezhnaya (Left Bank) platform, how life will become much more interesting, and you will immediately feel the romance of distant travel.
+Especially tempting seems to travel without tickets, which appears to be a very real option.

-In winter, it is not very easy, because the compounds are shortened, and the road may end soon.
-In this case, there will be nothing left but a bold oncoming moving with a terribly busy look, screams about life which is really hard even without controllers, or even the evacuation from the “dangerous” train.
-It happens that together with the controller a policeman goes, who sometimes understands other people's financial problems, and sometimes - according to rumors - not very well.
-It is advisable not to test fate and get out of this train, if there is still such an opportunity.
+In winter, it is not very easy to do because the trains are getting shorter, and the road may end soon.
+Here, there will be nothing left but a bold oncoming moving with a busy look, screams about life which is hard even without ticket controllers, or even the evacuation from the “dangerous” train.
+It happens that together with the ticket controller a policeman goes, who in some cases understands other people's financial problems, and sometimes, according to rumors, not very well.
+It is advisable not to tempt fate and get out of this train if there is still such an opportunity.

-Using a rather unobtrusive ticket check system, many acquaintances from the institute on weekends and holidays went to St.Petersburg, Vladimir and other regions, which names arouse the craving for distant wanderings.
-In this case, poor students, they said, managed to overcome hundreds of kilometers without paying a single penny.
-Of course, this is advantageous and tempting, but quite troublesome.
+Using a rather unobtrusive ticket check system, many acquaintances from the institute on weekends and holidays went to have some fun to St.Petersburg, Vladimir and other regions, the names of which evoke a craving for distant wanderings.
+At the same time, poor students, according to them, managed to cover hundreds of kilometers without paying a single penny.
+Of course, this is advantageous and tempting, but rather troublesome.
 For example, at some intermediate station on the way to St. Petersburg, you need to sit waiting for the train from ten o'clock in the morning to three in the afternoon.

-Oddly enough, homeless people, especially in their companies, are not discouraged and, if they do not sleep all the way, often do something.
-For example, they carefully look for bottles or celebrate their free life, drinking vodka.
+Oddly enough, homeless people, especially in their companies, practically do not lose heart and, if they do not sleep all the way, often do something.
+For example, they carefully look for bottles or celebrate their free lives, drinking vodka.
 Yes, almost all these people consume alcohol in huge quantities.
-This is the real bottom of society, quite unlike the one described by Maxim Gorky in his play "At the bottom", to the holes read in the school.
-I remember that in my time I had to write four times an essay on the topic “Is Humanism Useful in the Understanding of Luka?”
+This is the real bottom of society, not at all similar to that described by Gorky in the play, to the holes read in the school.
+I remember that at one time I had to write an essay four times on the topic “Is Humanism Useful in the Understanding of Luka?”

-For the active performance itself, sometimes lasting up to five minutes, there is a desire to give the seller a ruble or two.
+For the active performance itself, sometimes lasting up to five minutes, there is a desire to give the air sellers a ruble or two.
 It is especially funny to watch how they wait until the competitor who has outstripped by half a step ahead, will finish his speech, and are preparing to surprise the “respected passengers” with another achievement of the shadow economy.